Choose What Fits for You

 Fixed-rate mortgage loans always remain popular because they offer a monthly payment that is predictable and does not change.
-Most fixed-rate mortgages are for loan terms of 15 or 30-years.
-A 30-year loan has lower payments, but a slightly higher interest rate.
-With most programs, you should be allowed to pre pay your mortgage at any time and for any amount, and at no penalty.
+Most fixed-rate mortgages are for loan terms of 15, 20, or 30 years.
+A 30 year loan has lower payments, but a slightly higher interest rate.
+With most programs, you are allowed to pre-pay your mortgage at any time and for any amount, with no penalty.

 Some loans feature an interest only payment option that allows you to decide monthly how you would like your mortgage payment to be applied.
 To reduce outlay for a couple of months, you can choose to pay interest only.
 For the following months, you can make full payments to cover both principal and interest.